You return to work after parental leave and are confronted with: “Things have changed.” It’s enough to induce a sudden panic in the best of us.

 For example, Sarah worked full-time prior to taking 12 months of unpaid parental leave.
-Sarah wishes to return to work in a part-time capacity so she can manage family and work.
+Sarah wishes to return to work in a part-time capacity so she can manage her family and work.
 The return to work guarantee would only operate to return her to the full-time position.
-However, Sarah may request her employer to implement a ‘flexible working arrangement’ which could allow her to reduce her overall hours and/or structure her working hours differently to make her return to work possible or easier.
+However, Sarah may request her employer to implement a flexible working arrangement that could allow her to reduce her overall hours and/or structure her working hours differently to make her return to work possible or easier.
 Her employer can only decline a request for flexible working arrangements under the Fair Work Act on ‘reasonable business grounds’.
-The grounds of refusal must be explained in writing.
+The grounds for refusal must be explained in writing.
 Reasons can be, amongst other things:

 - The new working arrangement would be too costly.